Austrian Federal Competition Authority

 These rules apply to all traders from EU Member States in Austria.

-The tasks of the Federal Competition Authority are set out both in national law (the Austrian Competition Act (Wettbewerbsgesetz), the Austrian Antitrust Act (Kartellgesetz) and the Local Supply Act (Nahversorgungsgesetz)) and in European competition law.
+The tasks of the Federal Competition Authority are set out both in national law (the Austrian Competition Act (Wettbewerbsgesetz), the Austrian Antitrust Act (Kartellgesetz) and the Fair Competition Act (Faire-Wettbewerbsbedingungen-Gesetz)) and in European competition law.

 Under national competition law, in its role as a party representing the public interest under the Austrian Antitrust Act the Federal Competition Authority actively brings claims before the Antitrust Court of its own motion in order to counteract restrictions of competition or breaches of the Austrian Antitrust Act.